FLAMEGPU/docs/flamegpu/modelspec.rst

 It is recommended that the bufferSize always be a power of two number (i.e. ``1024``, ``2048``, ``4096``, ``16384``, etc) as it will most likely be rounded to one during simulation.
 For discrete agents the bufferSize is strictly limited to only power of 2 numbers which have squarely divisible dimensions (i.e. the square of the bufferSize must be a whole number).
 If at any point in the simulation exceeds the stated ``bufferSize`` then the user will be warned at the simulation will exit.
-Each expandable aspect of an XMML agent representation in the below example is discussed within this section with the exception of agent functions, which due to their dependence of the definition of messages, are discussed later in \cref{sec:25}.
+Each expandable aspect of an XMML agent representation in the below example is discussed within this section with the exception of agent functions, which due to their dependence of the definition of messages, are discussed later in :ref:`Defining an Agent function`.

 .. code-block:: xml
    :linenos: